2012 National League Division Series

 Both series saw the first postseason meetings between the respective clubs and both went to the maximum five games.

 The Giants went on to defeat the Cardinals in the NLCS, then win the 2012 World Series defeating the American League champion Detroit Tigers.
+To date, this was the last National League Division Series to not feature the Los Angeles Dodgers.